If you want your search engine optimization (SEO) strategy to be up-to-date, you’ll need to incorporate it into your approach.

 It’s hard to say for sure, since we don’t know exactly how much of an impact this will have on ranking.
 It’s a ranking signal that Google felt compelled to announce more than a year in advance – so it’s reasonable to suspect that this will have a major impact on search engine rankings moving forward.
 Because of that, we’re highly recommending that all webmasters take action to fall in line with Google’s new expectations.

-That said, this is still just a small collection of ranking factors among more than 200 – and you might already be compliant with some of its requirements.
+That said, this is still just a small collection of Google ranking factors among more than 200 – and you might already be compliant with some of its requirements.
 If you don’t make any changes to your website, there’s a small chance you won’t be affected at all.
 And if you are affected, you might only lose a few ranks.
 With our current knowledge, it doesn’t seem like the kind of thing to hold apocalyptic consequences for your website.
 But you also want to avoid any plummet in your rankings.

 There are two important additional considerations here.